Liar Game: Antagonists

-Yokoya, a dominant and calculating participant introduced in Round 3, emerges as Akiyama's primary rival.
+A dominant and calculating participant introduced in Round 3, who emerges as Akiyama's primary rival.
 A wealthy, eerily composed young man often seen carrying white mice and dressed in militaristic attire, he admires historical dictators like Adolf Hitler.
 His strategy revolves around bribing other contestants to create an absolute dictatorship within his team, contrasting sharply with Nao's cooperative approach.
 Though initially planning to withdraw after Round 3, Nao provokes him into continuing, fueling his vengeful determination to defeat her and Akiyama.
 After losing Round 4, Yokoya persists, aiming for ultimate victory.
 His ability to predict the Third Revival Round's game stems from prior knowledge of the Liar Game's literary inspiration, not deduction as he claims.
 Ultimately defeated by Akiyama in the finals, Yokoya concedes, acknowledging the need to retreat.
 His father, revealed as a Liar Game host, had trained him in manipulation to groom him as a successor.